jamesrochabrun/CalcAnimated/README.md

 ## Notes
 Describe any challenges encountered while building the app.

-- The biggest chalenge on this exercise was to make a deisgn that can transform a static calculator in a better product that give a better and funnier experience to the user, but without loosing focus in the engineering aspect of the product.
+- The biggest chalenge on this exercise was to make a design that can transform a static calculator in a better product that give a better and funnier experience to the user without loosing focus in the engineering aspect of the product.

 ## License